Botswana Nature & Wildlife

 Despite being dominated by the Kalahari Desert, Botswana is home to a wide variety of nature and wildlife which makes it one of Africa’s top safari destinations.
 Many of the animals typically associated with the African continent call Botswana home and areas like Chobe National Park and the Okavango Delta offer unparalleled big game viewing.

 Elephants are the biggest land mammals on the planet and large concentrations are found in the Caprivi Strip and northern parts of Botswana.
 The Chobe region is believed to have the largest elephant population in the world.
 While these large mammals are incredibly popular with tourists, they are often at odds with the local population.
 Elephants face threats through hunting and poaching as their ivory tusks are highly sought after.
 Expanding human populations have overtaken natural habitats and conflict sometimes results in the killing of elephants.
-However, many conservation groups, as well as the government of Botswana have been working hard to educate the population and raise awareness to protect these animals and to remind the public about the importance of elephants to ecotourism which is a major factor in Botswana’s economy.
+However, many conservation groups, as well as the government of Botswana have been working hard to educate the population and raise awareness to protect these animals and remind the public about the importance of elephants to ecotourism which is a major factor in Botswana’s economy.

 Along with housing the world's largest land mammal, Botswana is also home to the tallest animal in the world - the giraffe.
 Giraffes prefer to live in dry savannas and as such, they are widely distributed throughout the northern and central parts of Botswana.
 The best places to spot giraffes are at the Khutse Game Reserve and at the Kgalagadi Transfrontier Park.
 While populations are strong in Southern Africa, giraffe numbers have dwindled in Eastern and West Africa.
 In response to this, the Botswana Giraffe Project was established in conjunction with the Giraffe Conservation Foundation to complete an extensive study of giraffes living in Botswana.
-By doing this, researchers hope to better understand why those in Botswana have better survival rates than other parts in Africa and then utilise this information to improve numbers elsewhere.
+By doing this, researchers hope to better understand why those in Botswana have better survival rates than other parts of Africa and then utilize this information to improve numbers elsewhere.

 Adorning the country’s crest, the Zebra is Botswana’s national animal, it is also the nickname for the national football team.
 The black and white stripes that cover zebras are unique to each individual animal.
 These animals are widely distributed throughout northern Botswana as well as in Makgadikgadi and east towards the Zimbabwean border.
 There are three types of zebras, the plains zebra, the Grévy’s zebra and the mountain zebra.
 The mountain zebra and the Grévy’s zebra are both endangered and while the plains zebra enjoys relatively high numbers, all three species are threatened by hunting and the destruction of natural habitats.
 In response to these threats, zebras have been given protected status and conservation efforts including the Makgadikgadi Zebra Migration Research study are underway to learn more about these animals and to educate the public with the goal of preventing conflict between local populations and zebras.

-The above mentioned animals are merely a sample of what is on offer in Botswana.
-Lion prides of around six members can often be spotted.
+The above-mentioned animals are merely a sample of what is on offer in Botswana.
+Lion pride of around six members can often be spotted.
 Cheetahs are widely but sparsely distributed throughout the open savanna of Botswana and the best place to find them is in Chitabe in the Okavango Delta or in Linyanti.
 Leopards are the most common cats in Botswana and are scattered around the country, however, the best place to catch a glimpse of these elusive animals is in the Moremi Reserve.
 Hippopotamus can be found in the Okavango River as well as in the Chobe, Boteti and Limpopo Rivers.

 There are approximately 157 different reptile species in Botswana, 72 of which are snakes.
 Lizards are everywhere and there are large populations of geckos, chameleons and rock-plated lizards.
 The Okavango Delta is home to many Nile Crocodiles which are considered threatened in other parts of Southern Africa.
 Botswana is also considered a birding paradise with approximately 550 different species.
 The Makgadikgadi and Nxai Pans National Park are covered in pink flamingos as well as other migratory birds.
 The Okavango Delta, the Chobe Riverfront and the Nater Bird Sanctuary are favourite hotspots for birdwatchers.